robisonsantos/evm/README.md

 - **install** (`$ evm install <version> [-y] [--expand-bin] [--with-docs] [<other configure options>]`) This will download the erlang tarball identified by **\<version\>** ( if not already downloaded ), then evm will install erlang by simply executing ./configure, make, make install, passing some default values.
 The downloaded erlang tarball will be stored in a cache directory.

-    You also will be given a chance to download any erlang dependencies you need--install will halt after the ./configure command has finished.
+    You also will be given a chance to download any erlang dependencies you need `--install` will halt after the `./configure` command has finished.

     Note: **evm** *will not* download the erlang dependencies for you.